RyanCCK/Leetcode-Submissions/README.md

 # Leetcode-submissions
-All accepted submissions for problems on Leetcode (and possibly some rejected)
+All accepted submissions for problems on Leetcode.
+Submissions include a description containing name and number of problem, along with performance details.